 John made perfect sense to me and solidified an ignorant instinct I had about the lessening of the vintage Hanna-Barbera shows that started losing their power around the time of The Jetsons.
 It became one of my missions at the studio to restore the power of the great, funny drawings in the company’s heritage.
 So, in addition to the resurrection of the a shorts program I tried to instill a passion for the great designs that built the joint.

 Boy was it hard.
 For thirty years the culture had re-developed around the cute, squat, and dull designs that emerged around the early/mid 60s; it had convinced itself that that art was the ‘good stuff’ and the earlier models were crude, inexact, and ‘bad.’
-But, as the young artists started to re-populate the ranks, their interest in the original designs and animation started to take hold and eventually led us to master artist Craig Kellman (now working primarily with Genndy Tartakovky’s Orphanage).
+But, as the young artists started to re-populate the ranks, their interest in the original designs and animation started to take hold and eventually led us to master artist Craig Kellman (now working primarily in feature animation).

 Not more than 25 in 1996, Craig was commissioned by HB Licensing Creative Director Russell Hicks to completely redesign the licensing guide that had come out just the year before.
 And wow did he take to it.
 Hundreds —probably thousands— of drawings poured out from Craig’s desk.
 Superior drawings too, too great for someone of his tender age.
 But, one by one, anyone could see their power and their humor, and soon enough we completely republished the style guide, a "redux" if you will.
-Check out the drawings above and you’ll see how much Ed’s influence was on Craig, but also the pathetic, enemic versions that have dominated for the last 50 years.
+Check out the drawings above and you’ll see how much Ed’s influence was on Craig (not to mention Craig’s intense HB influence on the animated Ricky Gervais Show from 2010), but also the pathetic, enemic versions that have dominated for the last 50 years.